Here are some highlights from our Christmas vacation trip to Europe.

 We had a quick walk at Petite France part of the city (by the number of pictures with me in them you can tell how much I loved it!) and saw the Cathedral Notre Dame de Strasbourg.
 It was extremely crowded that day, plus we missed the 12-2 pm lunch window and ended up in a shopping mall fast food place.
 Sad day.

-From this point on, you will see a lot of portraits of my little sister (the younger and skinnier version of me!) who joined us on the trip for a couple of days!
+From this point on, you will see a lot of portraits of my little sister (the younger and skinnier version of me!) who joined us on the trip to Europe for a couple of days!
 We live thousands of miles away from each other these days!
 So I tried to take as many shots of her as possible – I love and miss her so much!

 We took a nice walk in Lausanne.
 It was foggy but mostly deserted (including restaurants) – a nice break after crowded cities we saw earlier!